 Marijuana contains over 100 cannabinoids including THC, CBD, and a lot more.
 These compounds interact with the ECS in a way researchers still don’t completely understand.
 But, some believe that using opioids along with marijuana may be a more effective pain treatment thanks to this kind of two-pronged approach.

-What kind of medical marijuana is best for pain?
+What is the best kind of medical marijuana for pain management?

 It can be confusing to choose with all the strains and varieties of MMJ out there.
-But the truth is you only need to know a few key facts about a given strain for a lot of insight about how it may feel.
+After getting an MMJ card in Colorado, you only need to know a few key facts about a given strain for a lot of insight about how it may feel.
 We simplified all those facts you need to know below.

 What are the main types of medical marijuana?